HL7/fhir-gender-harmony/input/pagecontent/terminology.md

 The LOINC code for the "observable encoding" of the Personal pronouns - Reported is [90778-2](https://loinc.org/90778-2/)

 ### Recorded Sex or Gender (RSG)
-The RSG element is intended to support the exchange of any sex or gender recorded data that is not specifically known to be the gender identity or a needed SFCU.
+The RSG element is intended to support the exchange of any sex or gender recorded data that is not specifically known to be the gender identity or a needed SPCU.
 The element allows any code or text that is in the record to be sent as the "recorded value" so no value set or code system is defined for that element.
 We do provide a value set and use an external code system for sending an international equivalent value in addition to the actual recorded value.

 When exchanging a Recorded Sex or Gender concept, it is expected that there are existing value sets that can be used.
 For example, when using Recorded Sex or Gender to exchange Sex Assigned at Birth, a jurisdiction may have an existing value set for Sex Assigned at Birth, which would be used to exchange the value for the Sex Assigned at Birth as a Recorded Sex or Gender.